bit-bots/bitbots_main/bitbots_docs/docs/manual/hardware/imu_dxl.rst

 =========================

 It is necessary to calibrate the accelerometer once before using it.
-For this the accelerometer must be placed with the x,y, and z-axis pointing downwards and upwards once.
+For this, the accelerometer must be placed with the x,y, and z-axis pointing downwards and upwards once.
-We have designed the 3D printed case for the board in such a way that this is relatively easy.
+We have designed the 3D printed case for the board in such a way, that this is relatively easy.

 Before starting the calibration, you should check the accelerometer measurements.
 For each of the axes pointing downwards or upwards the value should be at least 7.5 m/s^2.